Topological Drawings meet Classical Theorems from Convex Geometry: Carath eodory's Theorem

 \subsection{Colorful Carath\'eodory Theorem}

-B{\'a}r{\'a}ny \cite{Barany1982} generalized Carath\'eodory's Theorem as follows: Given finite point sets $P_0,\ldots,P_d$ from $\RR^d$ such that there is a point $x \in \conv(P_0) \cap \ldots \cap \conv(P_d)$, then $x$ lies in a simplex spanned by $p_0 \in P_0,\ldots,p_d \in P_d$.
+B{\'a}r{\'a}ny \cite{Barany1982} generalized Carath\'eodory's theorem as follows: Given finite point sets $P_0,\ldots,P_d$ from $\RR^d$ such that there is a point $x \in \conv(P_0) \cap \ldots \cap \conv(P_d)$, then $x$ lies in a simplex spanned by $p_0 \in P_0,\ldots,p_d \in P_d$.
 Such a simplex is called \emph{colorful}.
-The theorem is known as the \emph{Colorful Carath\'eodory Theorem}.
+The theorem is known as the \emph{Colorful Carath\'eodory theorem}.

-A strengthening, known as the \emph{Strong Colorful Carath\'eodory Theorem}, was shown by Holmsen, Pach, and Tverberg \cite{HolmsenPachTverberg2008} (cf.\ \cite{KalaiBlog2009}): It is sufficient if there is a point~$x$ with $x \in \conv(P_i \cup P_j)$ for all $i \neq j$, to find a colorful simplex.
-The Strong Colorful Carath\'eodory Theorem was further generalized to oriented matroids by Holmsen~\cite{Holmsen2016}.
+A strengthening, known as the \emph{Strong Colorful Carath\'eodory theorem}, was shown in \cite{HolmsenPachTverberg2008} and independently in \cite{Arocha2009} (cf.\ \cite{KalaiBlog2009}): It is sufficient if there is a point~$x$ with $x \in \conv(P_i \cup P_j)$ for all $i \neq j$, to find a colorful simplex.
+The Strong Colorful Carath\'eodory theorem was further generalized to oriented matroids by Holmsen~\cite{Holmsen2016}.
 In particular, the theorem applies to pseudolinear drawings (which are in correspondence with oriented matroids of rank~3).

-There are several ways to prove Colorful Carath\'eodory Theorem for pseudolinear drawings.
-Besides Holmsen's proof~\cite{Holmsen2016}, which uses sophisticated methods from topology, we have also convinced ourselves that B{\'a}r{\'a}ny's proof~\cite{Barany1982} can be adapted to pseudoconfigurations of points in the plane.
+Holmsen's proof~\cite{Holmsen2016} uses sophisticated methods from topology.
+We have convinced ourselves that B{\'a}r{\'a}ny's proof~\cite{Barany1982} can be adapted to pseudoconfigurations of points in the plane.
+Instead of the Euclidean distance, one can use a discrete metric that counts the minimum number of cells to traverse.
 However, B{\'a}r{\'a}ny's proof idea does not directly generalize to higher dimensions because oriented matroids of higher ranks do not necessarily have a representation in terms of pseudoconfigurations of points in $d$-space (cf.\ \cite[Chapter~1.4]{BjoenerLVWSZ1993}).

-Another way to prove the Strong Colorful Carath\'eodory Theorem for pseudolinear drawings is by computer assistance: Since the statement of the theorem only involves 10 points and only the relative positions play a role (not the actual coordinates), one can verify the theorem by checking all combinatorially different point configurations using the order type database (cf.~\cite{AichholzerAurenhammerKrasser2001} and \cite[Section~6.1]{universal_sets_JGAA_version}).
-Alternatively, one can -- similar as in \cite{Scheucher2018} -- formulate a SAT instance that models the statement of the Strong Colorful Carath\'eodory Theorem.
-Using modern SAT solvers one can then verify that there is no 10-point configuration that violates the theorem.

-The following result shows that in the convexity hierarchy of topological drawings of $K_n$ the Colorful Carath\'eodory Theorem is not valid beyond the class of pseudolinear drawings.
+The following result shows that in the convexity hierarchy of topological drawings of $K_n$ the Colorful Carath\'eodory theorem is not valid beyond the class of pseudolinear drawings.